nirinA/erfa_python/doc/api.rst

    :     of statements that initialize the    :
    :     array "changes".                     :
    :                                          :
-   :  2) The parameter IYV must be set to     :
+   :  2) The constant IYV must be set to the  :
-   :     the current year.                    :
+   :     current year.                        :
    :                                          :
    :  3) The "Latest leap second" comment     :
    :     below must be set to the new leap    :